Azure/azurehpc/experimental/fairseq_moe_docker_slurm/readme.md

 ```
 sbatch -N <Number of nodes> run_fairseq_moe.slrm
 ```
 >Note: Modify run_fairseq_moe.slrm, updating appropriate vlaues for "DOCKER_USERNAME", "DOCKER_PASSWD", "CONTAINER_NAME" and "EXECUTE_SCRIPT".
 If you are using a shared filesystem, you will only need to authenicate to docker once and can remove docker login from the run_fairseq_moe.slrm script.
+If you would like to do a restart of a job then comment out "rm $SAVE_DIR/*"

 ## Verify benchmark Ran ok